 The Percivals enjoy traveling with their pets so much that this summer they’re accompanying their dog Sterling on his vacation.
 The 7-year-old pooch and his owners are heading to Four Paws Kingdom, a North Carolina campground that offers agility classes, obedience training, canine massage, and activities for the human tagalongs.
 The cats will stay behind in the RV, content with bird-watching and climbing the 72-inch cat tree inside their home on wheels.

 In for the Long Haul

 Not all travel is optional.
-If you’re moving, your pet may need to weather a road trip even if she loathes it.
+If you’re moving, your pet may need to weather a road trip even if they loathe it.
 Here are some steps to make the experience easier and more enjoyable for both of you.

-• PREP WORK: Help prepare your pet for moving day by introducing her to your vehicle and taking brief drives together.
+• PREP WORK: Help prepare your pet for moving day by introducing them to your vehicle and taking brief drives together.

-• UNEASY RIDER: If your pet turns out to be a poor traveler, ask your vet for a mild sedative or homeopathic remedy that will calm her but not knock her out.
-Do a trial run with the treatment to make sure she doesn’t have an adverse reaction.
+• UNEASY RIDER: If your pet turns out to be a poor traveler, ask your vet for a mild sedative or homeopathic remedy that will calm them but not knock them out.
+Do a trial run with the treatment to make sure they don’t have an adverse reaction.

 • CALMING TRICKS: To soothe rattled nerves, try providing your pets with some cover, such as a blanket to snuggle under.
 When Aaron Dean moved his family from Florida to Colorado, his two dogs were experienced riders, but the cats were quick to vocalize their complaints.
 After four hours of nonstop yowling, "we wanted to drive into oncoming traffic," Dean says.
 Eventually, he draped blankets over the carriers, and the darkened den atmosphere calmed the kitties for the rest of the trip.